Community Enforcement with Endogenous Records: Introduction

 \section{Introduction}

-When can we incentivize a group of selfish individuals to take cooperative actions?
+How can we incentivize a group of selfish individuals to take cooperative actions?
 Can cooperation be sustained when people interact with different partners over time?
 These classic questions in economics motivated the literature on \textit{community enforcement}.
-In communities with relatively few players, Kandori (1992), Ellison (1994), and Deb, Sugaya and Wolitzky (2020) show that players can cooperate even when they have no information about others' identities and histories.
-In communities that consist of \textit{a large number of players} (e.g., a continuum of players), sustaining cooperation requires players to have some information about their partners' histories (Takahashi 2010).
-Such information is called a player's \textit{record}, which consists of signals about his past actions and possibly also signals about his previous partners' actions.
+In communities with relatively few players, Kandori (1992), Ellison (1994), and Deb, Sugaya and Wolitzky (2020) show that players can cooperate even when they have no information about others' histories.
+In communities with \textit{a large number of players}, which are usually modeled as a continuum of players, sustaining cooperation requires players to have some information about their partners' histories (Takahashi 2010).
+Such information is called a player's \textit{record}, which may consist of signals about his past actions and possibly also signals about his previous partners' actions.

-This paper contributes to the literature on community enforcement by examining situations where records are \textit{endogenous} in the sense that players can strategically decide whether to erase signals from their records.
-This is motivated by online marketplaces where participants can erase negative reviews via bribes and threats against those who left them (see Tadelis 2016 for related evidence).\footnote{For example, Tadelis (2016) shows that sellers' bribes and harassment against consumers who left negative reviews have caused significant biases in online ratings.
+This paper contributes to the literature on community enforcement by studying situations where players can endogenously decide which signals to include in their records.
+One motivation comes from online platforms such as Yelp where restaurants sometimes bribe consumers for erasing negative reviews, by which they can affect the set of reviews future consumers observe.\footnote{For example, Tadelis (2016) shows that sellers' bribes and harassment against consumers who left negative reviews have caused significant biases in online ratings.
 Livingston (2005) finds that negative reviews are rare on eBay and sellers' sales depend mostly on the number of good reviews.
-Nosko and Tadelis (2015) document that only 0.07\% of the reviews on eBay are negative despite their survey shows that a much larger fraction of the consumers are dissatisfied and complained to consumer service.} The main takeaways are: when players can selectively include signals into their records, the maximal level of cooperation a community can sustain is not monotone with respect to the expected lifespans of its members, and that it is easier to sustain cooperation when players' actions are substitutes compared to situations where their actions are complements.
+Nosko and Tadelis (2015) document that only 0.07\% of the reviews on eBay are negative despite their survey shows that a much larger fraction of the consumers are dissatisfied and complained to consumer service.} I show that players cannot sustain any cooperation when they are \textit{sufficiently long-lived} or sufficiently short-lived, but can sustain some cooperation when their expected lifespans are \textit{intermediate}.
+These cooperative equilibria are robust to private payoff information when players' actions are strategic substitutes but not when their actions are strategic complements.